Team-Heroket/IFImon-server/README.md

 Our tests imitate this structure.

 ## Launch & Deployment

+The launch and deployment routine does not differ from the SoPra template, as we stuck to those tools and frameworks.
+We added some extra libraries to the gradle dependencies though.

 Download your IDE of choice: (e.g., [Eclipse](http://www.eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/download/)) and make sure **Java 13** is installed on your system.